myclabs/ACL/doc/setup.md

 ## Configuration

+### 1. Doctrine mapping

-You first need to add the mapping of `MyCLabs\ACL` classes to your Doctrine configuration.
+You first need to add the mapping of `MyCLabs\ACL\Model` classes to your Doctrine configuration.

 Here is for example how you would do it with the most basic Doctrine setup: